mengqiy/community/contributors/design-proposals/key-set-as-merge-key.md

 We will use the default merge key for merging if the $patchMergeKey directive is not present in the patch.
 Otherwise, we will use the merge keys provided by the directive.

-*Note*: Operations will take effect on all matching items in the list.
+*Note*: Deletion operations will take effect on all matching items in the list.

 #### When `$patchMergeKey` contains items that are not in the patch